gregmsanderson/fly-live-beats/docs/2-fly-io-deploy-it.md

 v4      1.2.3.4                 public (shared)
 ```

 Assuming you are using Cloudflare, you would need those DNS records to be grey-cloud (non-proxied).
-Else they would return the wrong IP (the IP of its proxy) and would fail the certificate validaation.
+Else they would return the wrong IP (the IP of its proxy) and would fail the certificate validation.

 At this point requests to `www.your-domain.com` would go to Fly.io's network ... however it would not know what to do with them.
-Plus, it wouldn't have any SSL certifcate.
+Plus, it wouldn't have any SSL certificate.
 You can sort out both of _those_ issues by running `flyctl certs add www.your-domain.com`, of course providing your domain in its place.
 You can check on it by running `flyctl certs list`.
 Assuming your DNS records are correct, it should have been able to validate you own that custom domain and so issue a certificate for it.

 However ...